COSE$\nu$: A Collective Oscillation Simulation Engine for Neutrinos: Numerical implementation

 \section{Numerical implementation}

 In this section we focus on the numerical implementation of \cosenu~which solves the partial differential equations (PDEs) (\ref{eq:eom_nu}) and (\ref{eq:eom_anu}) when supplemented with the Hamiltonian in Eq.~(\ref{eq:ham}).
 The idea in both FD and FV implementations is to divide the spatial domain which extends from $z_0$ to $z_1$ into $N_z$ grid points and carry out the time integration using RK4 from an initial time $t_0$ to a final time $t_f$ in steps of $\Delta t$.
 Then the size of each cell $\Delta z = (z_1-z_0)/N_z$ is related to $\Delta t$ through $\Delta t=C_{\text{CFL}}(\Delta z/\text{max}(|v_z|))$, where $C_{\text{CFL}}$ is the Courant–Friedrichs–Lewy number.
 Since the interaction Hamiltonian is velocity dependent and $v_z$ takes values from $-1$ to $1$, the velocity space is also divided into $N_{v_z}$ discrete points such that the neutrino beams with $v_z$ values ranging between $v_j$ and $v_j + \Delta v_z$ for some $0\leq j < N_{v_z}$, are treated as a single beam with $v_z$ value $v_j+\Delta v_z/2$.
+Then the contribution to the Hamiltonian from the velocity integrals in the Eqs.~\eqref{eq:ham_nu} and \eqref{eq:ham_anu} are carried out using simple Riemann sum.